svjson/hodr/README.md

     })
     .select('body.content')
 ```

-Let's break down what's going on here.

-The key part to understanding how the steps relate to eachother is that they will execute
+The key here is how the steps relate to eachother - that they will execute *in sequence*
-*in sequence* and the main input for each step is the result/output of the previous step.
+with the output from each step being passed on as the input to the next.

+As such, there's nothing radically new under the sun here.
+Most - if not all - of Hodr's
+ideas echo tried and tested paradigms:

+- **Promise chaining**, in how the result of one - potentially asynchronous - operation
+passes its output to the next.

+- **Functional programming**, in how behavior is composed from small, testable units that
+are (mostly) free of side effects — except when we explicitly invoke destinations.

+- **Lisp**, in the sense that everything is a step: composable, introspectable, and even
+programmatically generated.

+- **Integration Patterns (à la Apache Camel)**, where Hodr acts as a lightweight EIP
+pipeline - inputs flow in, metadata is attached, decisions are made, side effects may
+occur, execution may be halted, or an output emitted.

+Let's break down what's going in the steps we just saw:

 | Step               | Arguments                           | Description                                                                                                                                                                                                                                                 |
 |--------------------|-------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|